Understanding the Best Interest of the Child

 It’s important to remember that these factors are more serious when they have a greater potential to negatively impact the child’s life.
 If people living in the child’s home are not part of the family, those people may be more likely to disrupt the child’s life.

 The law does not allow child custody orders to control a parent's lifestyle or choices.
 But, some factors consider the parent’s lifestyle and how it impacts the child’s environment.
 Courts consider whether a party's moral fitness (or unfitness) negatively impacts the child.
-A child may be affected by behaviors they see, hear, or witness.
+Children may be affected by behaviors they see, hear, or witness.
 They may also be impacted by unintended consequences of a party's behavior.

 Sometimes, the parent's history has a minimal impact on the present issues of child custody.
 A parent’s history of substance abuse, violence, or criminal activity may be relevant if their current behavior has the potential to impact the child’s life negatively.